Xavier vs. Bryant College Basketball Predictions & Picks - November 24

 Xavier vs. Bryant Predictions & Picks: Spread, Total - November 24

-Friday's contest between the Xavier Musketeers (3-2) and the Bryant Bulldogs (3-3) at Cintas Center should be a one-sided matchup, as our computer prediction projects a final score of 76-58 and heavily favors Xavier to come out on top.
-Tipoff is at 12:00 PM ET on November 24.
+Friday's game features the Xavier Musketeers (3-2) and the Bryant Bulldogs (3-3) matching up at Cintas Center in what should be a lopsided matchup, with a projected 76-58 victory for heavily favored Xavier according to our computer prediction.
+Game time is at 12:00 PM ET on November 24.

 The matchup has no line set.